 Communication with the Office of Undergraduate Admissions

-All students who have been approved for deferred enrollment should understand the following regarding their financial aid:
+All students who have been approved for deferred enrollment should understand the following regarding their financial aid.

 Students approved to defer their enrollment for one year and who received a financial aid package with their original offer of admission can expect that the NYU portion of their package (i.e. NYU scholarships and grants) will also be deferred and received in full as originally offered as long as the following criteria are met:

-- Chinese Nationals Admitted to NYU Shanghai: It is not necessary to file the CSS/Financial Aid PROFILE.
+- Chinese Nationals Admitted to NYU Shanghai: It is not necessary to file the CSS Profile.
 For questions about your aid eligibility please contact the NYU Shanghai Office of Admissions at 212-998-4500 (+86-21-2059-5599 Shanghai Office, China Standard Time) or by email at email@example.com.

 All U.S. citizens and U.S. permanent residents admitted to NYU New York or NYU Shanghai will be reviewed for federal financial aid with the successful submission of a valid FAFSA.

-- CSS/Financial Aid PROFILE - All students admitted to our New York campus, NYU Shanghai, or NYU Abu Dhabi by February 15 (11:59 pm EST)
+- CSS Profile - Required for all students admitted to our New York campus, NYU Shanghai, or NYU Abu Dhabi to be reviewed for NYU scholarship or grant.

-- Noncustodial PROFILE/Waiver Request - All students admitted to our New York campus, NYU Shanghai, or NYU Abu Dhabi whose parents are divorced, separated, or never married by February 20 (11:59 pm EST)
+- Noncustodial CSS Profile/Waiver Request - Required for all students admitted to our New York campus, NYU Shanghai, or NYU Abu Dhabi whose parents are divorced, separated, or never married to be reviewed for NYU scholarship or grant.